 Epidural Steroid Injection

-An ESI is a minimally invasive procedure we perform right here in the office!
+An Epidural Steroid Injection (ESI) is a minimally invasive procedure we perform right here in the office!
 This procedure can help relieve pain in the neck, mid or low back by reducing inflammation around the inflamed spinal nerves due to spinal stenosis, or a disc herniation.

-The injection is performed by either Dr. Eisler or our Nurse Practitioner, Andrew Gregory.
+The Epidural Steroid Injection is performed by either Dr. Eisler or our Nurse Practitioner, Andrew Gregory.
 We use fluoroscopy – live X-ray – during the procedure to ensure accurate positioning and placement of the injection.
 Placement is confirmed by injecting a small amount of contrast dye to the area.
 Then, a corticosteroid (Depomedrol, or Cortisone) is delivered into the epidural space around the inflamed spinal nerve roots.

-If you have any questions regarding your diagnosis, plan, or the following instructions please call the office prior to your scheduled injection.
+If you have any questions regarding your diagnosis, plan, or the following instructions please call the office prior to your scheduled Epidural Steroid Injection.

 - Provide a list of any allergies you may have to medications, latex or contrast dye.